Giorgiocig/Giorgiocig/README.md

 ### 🗺️ NEMO Platform (ENGIE Digital)
 - Built complex geospatial visualizations using **React, TypeScript**.
-- Created a **geospatial file converter** (.kml, .shp, .geojson → .csv) using **Python & Pandas**.
+- Created a **geospatial file converter** (.kml, .shp, .geojson → .csv) using **Python & Typescript**.

 ### 🧩 eCollab Platform (Collins Aerospace)
-- Developed the “Artefact Editor” with React & Material UI for collaborative editing.
+- Developed the “Artefact Editor” with **React & Material UI for frontend and FastApi** for backend for collaborative editing.

 ### 🧠 SkillsUp (Cénotélie)
-- Designed and tested features to manage internal training, using **React, SCSS, Jest**.
+- Designed and tested features to manage internal training, using **React.js, SCSS, Jest and Nest.js**.

 ### 🤖 Web Scraper Bot (Cénotélie)
 - Built an automated job data scraper using **Python & Selenium** for internal analytics.